 International Students: International students must complete their degree according to the duration on their Confirmation of Enrolment (CoE) documentation.
 It is expected you will be enrolled full-time, in order to complete your degree on time.
 At the beginning of semester, the International Student Centre (ISC) will contact all students who are under-enrolled but it is your responsibility to ensure you are correctly enrolled.
 Please contact the ISC for any student visa related enquiries.

-- I'm studying Bachelor of Mathematical and Computer Sciences as a pathway into engineering (as I don't have the prerequisites).
+- I'm studying Bachelor of Mathematical and Computer Sciences or Bachelor of Engineering (Honours) Pathway as a pathway into engineering (as I don't have the prerequisites).
 What do I enrol into?

 - Students who need Specialist Mathematics need to complete the course MATHS 1013 Mathematics IM in semester 1.

-- Students who need Physics need to complete PHYSICS 1008 Physical Aspects of Nature in semester 1, and PHYSICS 1201 Physics for Life and Earth Sciences IB in semester 2.
+- Students who need Physics need to complete PHYSICS 1101 Physics for the Life and Earth Sciences IA in Semester 1.

 A full-time enrolment may be achieved by enrolling into the other courses required for the Bachelor of Engineering (Honours) program you are intending to transfer into.
 This allows you to still complete some engineering courses that will be counted towards your degree once you transfer.
 The below example represents enrolment for a student who needs Physics and Specialist Mathematics in order to transfer to the Bachelor of Engineering (Honours) (Mechanical):

-Semester 1 Semester 2 MATHS 1013 Mathematics IM PHYSICS 1201 Physics for Life and Earth Sciences IB PHYSICS 1008 Physical Aspects of Nature MATHS 1011 Mathematics IA (3 units) ELEC ENG 1101Electronic Systems (3 units) CHEM ENG 1009 Materials I (3 units) MECH ENG 1100 Introduction to Mechanical Engineering (3 units) MECH ENG 1006 Design Graphics and Communication (3 units)
+Semester 1 Semester 2 MATHS 1013 Mathematics IM MECH ENG 1007 Engineering Mechanics - Dynamics PHYSICS 1101 Physics for the Life and Earth Sciences MATHS 1011 Mathematics IA (3 units) ELEC ENG 1101Electronic Systems (3 units) CHEM ENG 1009 Materials I (3 units) MECH ENG 1100 Introduction to Mechanical Engineering (3 units) MECH ENG 1006 Design Graphics and Communication (3 units)